Copyright © 2006 - Sébastien Aperghis-Tramoni

 hate because it has to process the source each time it's used.
 She explains

-uses the little known fact that each use Foo
+uses the little known fact that each use Foo first searches for a

 Foo.pmc before a Foo.pm.
 So the result of the source filtering can